jahidul-arafat/Automation-Infra-Compliance-Cloud-with-Chef/1_Start_your_automation_journey/Lab_01.md

-# Start Your Automation Journey
+# Lab 01: Start Your Automation Journey

 ## 1.0 Key Objectives
 - Define IT Automation